tonyfast/mee/readme.md

 1. ask github for new gist information
 2. add gist to your `username/` folder as `git submodule`
 3. generate documentation configuration files
-4. build documentation and deploy to the `gh-pages`
+4. build documentation and deploy to the `gh-pages` branch

 ### adding content